 I’m a PhD candidate in economics at American University.
 I visited the University of Pennsylvania during Spring 2024.
+My research interests are in applied macroeconomics, monetary economics, consumer finance.

 Email: ak3851a [at] american.edu